Sign up to receive e-newsletters, discounts and promotions

 Now in its sixth season, the Summer Music Series brings regional and national touring acts to perform on stage at the Orris, a former movie theater in the historic district of downtown Ste.
 Genevieve.

-The 20th Annual Old Time Music, Ozark Heritage Festival, will be held downtown West Plains.
-You are invited to celebrate the Old Time music and the distinctive culture of the Ozarks Highlands.
-This festival strives to acknowledge the many able local performers, the need to save these expressive traditions and maintain the focus of authenticity.
+You are invited to celebrate the old time music and the distinctive culture of the Ozark Highlands.
+This festival strives to acknowledge performers and the need to save these expressive traditions to maintain authenticity.
+The event is held downtown West Plains.

-Old Time Music will be performed for two full days from our main stage, featuring outstanding local and regional artists representing the musical traditions of the Ozarks.
+Music is performed on our main stage, featuring outstanding artists representing the musical traditions of the Ozarks.
 The second stage is designed to bridge the gap between the generations of musicians in an effort to keep the traditional music of the area alive and well through the interpretations of new performers.

 Missouri's most popular lake destination features more than 1,100 miles of shoreline – that’s more shoreline than the coast of California.
 The Lake of the Ozarks offers access to public beaches; great fishing; and plenty of room for fun and recreation on the water.